What You Need to Know About Sales Metrics

-Salespeople are competitive!
 To be successful, a salesperson must beat the competition and win deals.
-Many sales leaders take advantage of this competitive spirit and publish sales team rankings.
-They use it to recognize top performers and provide transparency to the rest of their team.
-While most sales leaders agree that there is value in ranking their team, they are not always sure how to best manage it.
+Many sales leaders take advantage of this competitive spirit by using sales metrics to rank their salespeople.
+They use rankings to recognize top performers and provide transparency to the rest of their team.
+While most sales leaders agree that there is value in ranking their team, they are not always sure which sales metrics to use.

 This blog post recommends six ranking metrics and how to best manage them.